 For more about sentences like this, see 161.
-Presenting Information with “There”.
+Special Uses of “There” Sentences.

-One other noun usable after there is is A POSSIBILITY, but it still takes of rather than in.
+One other noun usable after there is is A POSSIBILITY, but it still takes of rather than in (see 181.
+Expressing Possibility).
 The use of DANGER and RISK is also noteworthy: with the uncountable form, one says there is danger/risk in X (meaning X involves danger/risk), but with the countable form there is a danger/risk of X (meaning X is a possible bad consequence).
-The variable countability of danger and risk is of the kind discussed in the Guinlist post 23.
-Noun Countability Clues 3: Subtypes.
+The variable countability of danger and risk is of the kind discussed in the Guinlist post 43.
+Noun Countability Clues 4: Substance Locations.

-An alternative to of + -ing after POSSIBILITY, DANGER and RISK is that + ordinary verb.
-For more details, see 153.
-Conjunction Uses of “that”.
+An alternative to of + -ing after POSSIBILITY, DANGER and RISK is that + ordinary verb (see 153.
+Conjunction Uses of “that”).

 CURIOSITIES AND EXCEPTIONS

 DIFFICULTY and PROBLEM sometimes have with instead of of.
 This seems to be when the meaning is “belonging to”, as opposed to “which is”.
 Compare: